YangZhou1997/YangZhou1997.github.io/index.md

 ## About

-I am a PostDoc at UC Berkeley working with [Ion Stoica](https://people.eecs.berkeley.edu/~istoica/).
+I am a PostDoc at UC Berkeley advised by [Ion Stoica](https://people.eecs.berkeley.edu/~istoica/).
 I have equal interests in core systems and ML systems research, including efficient machine learning, datacenter far memory, distributed transactions and consensus, and networking stack designs.

 <span style="color:red;">I will be joining UC Davis CS as an Assistant Professor, starting July 2025.</span>